30 of the most romantic restaurants London has to offer

 City Social, The City

-What: Another restaurant that is part of Jason Atherton's empire, this City high-rise restaurant (located on the 24th floor of Tower 42) has both views and top-class food in spades.
+What: Part of Jason Atherton's ever-expanding empire, this City high-rise restaurant (located on the 24th floor of Tower 42) boasting breathtaking views and top-class food in spades.
 Luxe interiors, modern European dishes delivered with real precision and finesse, and a to-die-for cheeseboard all contribute to making City Social a romantic gem for your next love-needed special occasion.
 Don’t worry about nabbing a window seat either – tables located on different levels of the dining room ensure every table has a good view.

 Where: 25 Old Broad Street, EC2N 1HQ